 - management personnel of the company

-- major shareholders (holding 10% or more of the shares)
+- majority shareholders (holding 10% or more of the shares)

 - unresolved litigations of the company

 - risk factors

 - and other appropriate information of the company which helps investors make informed decisions.

 - If investors notice any divergence, they can report the same to the SEC.

 - Red Herring prospectus (or RHP) is an initial prospectus filed by the company with the Securities and Exchange Commission (SEC) and is considered to be the first step to raising capital via Initial Public Offering (IPO).

 - Though it does not disclose the details of price, the number of shares being offered, the coupon of the issue or the size of the issue, it has the details regarding the company’s operation and financial position and standing.